Almirante Marcos A. Zar Airport

 Almirante Marcos A. Zar Airport (Maes Awyr Almirante Marcos A. Zar, Aeropuerto Almirante Marcos A. Zar) is an airport in Trelew, Chubut Province, Argentina, named after the Argentine Navy Admiral and aviator Marcos Andrés Zar.
 The airport serves the cities of Trelew and Rawson.

 The airport is 3 km northeast of Trelew and 17 km from Rawson, the capital of Chubut Province.
 It has a 3500 m2 passenger terminal and has parking for 128 cars.
 It is operated by London Supply.

 The Trelew Almirante Zar Naval Air Base is on the airport, and has an Argentine Naval Aviation squadron flying P-3 Orions.

 History

 This airport replaced an airport noted as a pivotal site during the Trelew massacre.
 On August 15, 1972, 110 prisoners escaped from the Rawson jail and tried to hijack an Austral Líneas Aéreas BAC One-Eleven en route to Comodoro Rivadavia, in order to escape to Chile and from there to Cuba.
-Their plans failed, and 19 of them were killed by the army on August 22, at 3:30 AM.
+Their plans failed, and 19 of them were killed by the army on August 22, at 3:30 AM..

+The airport previously served international flights to Sao Paulo, Brazil. which was operated by Aerolíneas Argentinas in October 2014, but the service was ended following year. leaving the only airport without international flights.